Fowey River Academy: History

-Fowey River Academy

 In 2013 it was rated by Ofsted as inadequate.
 Following this rating it began the process of converting to an academy. and was given approval by the Education Secretary Michael Gove in February 2014.
 In the same week Ofsted inspectors said the school had improved significantly.

 The school formally converted to academy status on 1 June 2014 and was renamed Fowey River Academy.
 The school is part of the Adventure Learning Academy Trust.

-In August 2015 the head teacher Mr John Perry stepped down and handed his role over to Executive Principal: Sara Davey and Principal Martin Dale.
+In August 2015 the head teacher John Perry stepped down and handed his role over to Executive Principal: Sara Davey and Principal Martin Dale.
 In July 2017 Principal Martin Dale took full control of the school, with Executive Principal Sara Davey going back to her post at Mounts Bay Academy.

-The academy in July 2017 received an Ofsted inspection that spanned over two days, the overall effectiveness rating was released by Ofsted on Monday September 11, 2017, the school received a 'Requires Improvement' rating, Ofsted had the following to say on the report:
+The academy in July 2017 received an Ofsted inspection that spanned over two days, the overall effectiveness rating was released by Ofsted on Monday 11 September 2017, the school received a 'Requires Improvement' rating, Ofsted had the following to say on the report: